Greater Kalesh: Release

 Greater Kalesh was released on Netflix on 17 October 2025.

 Reception

 Lachmi Deb Roy of Firstpost said that "Greater Kalesh is a real feel-good film and most importantly it is short and sweet and no running around the bushes.
 No complex characters and nothing intense, just a simple story with loads of emotion.
 And that’s exactly what we need at this time of the year."

 Arpita Sarkar of OTT Play gave 4 stars out of 5 and said that "Ahsaas Channa shines in Netflix's family drama.
 The short film hardly has any flaws and feels like a warm hug this festival season."

-Sakshi Sharma writing for Social Ketchup that "The charm of Greater Kalesh lies in how it embraces the contradictions of Indian family life where the noise, the secrets, the laughter somehow survives every argument.
-It’s a film about love, but not the kind wrapped in shiny paper but the kind that exists in the middle of a mess.
-The kind that feels, oddly enough, like Diwali itself."

 Subhash K Jha of News 24 gave 2.5 stars out of 5 and said that "Netflix’s Greater Kalesh is a warm, nostalgic slice of family life that unfolds with gentle humour and heartfelt moments.
 This short film captures the chaos, secrets, and love that make every family beautifully imperfect."